Rouvy

+ROUVY is an indoor cycling software that combines 2D real-world video footage of cycling routes, GPS elevation data and augmented reality for use with a bicycle trainer.

+Gameplay & experience

-ROUVY is an indoor cycling app that combines 2D real-world video footage of cycling routes, GPS elevation data and augmented reality for use with a bicycle trainer.
-The video output has a rider (avatar) overlaid on-screen along with other exercise performance information, and advances as the rider uses their trainer to replicate a real life ride; resistance in the trainer is increased or decreased to simulate the actual gradient encountered on the route.
+Rouvy shows users a rider (avatar) overlaid on its video footage along with other exercise performance information, and advances as the user pedals on their trainer to replicate a real life ride.
+Resistance in the trainer is adjusted to simulate the actual gradient encountered on the route.

-Smartphone screenshot from the app Rouvy, showing the Tutorial stage in progress.

-The app allows riders to participate in a variety of cycling activities for riders such as hill climbing, time trials, races, group rides, structured training plans and interval training.
+The app allows riders to participate in a variety of cycling activities, such as hill climbing, time trials, races, group rides, structured training plans and interval training.
 The app also provides detailed performance data and analytics, allowing riders to track their progress over time.

 Video footage from the routes often includes vehicles, other cyclists and even pedestrians, so is edited where needed to account for this, including road junctions where ordinarily, a rider may need to slow down or stop.
-For further realism, Rouvy also includes an automatic braking function when riders encounter a bend or junction at high speed and need to slow down.
+For further realism, ROUVY includes an automatic braking function when riders encounter a bend or junction at high speed and need to slow down.
 The avatars in the footage may also briefly disappear if the video appears to show contact with another vehicle or obstacle.

+ROUVY has a separate Companion app that works alongside the main indoor cycling app.
+It combines rider functions such remote control, fitness tracker, pause/resume controls, route browsing, event registration, fitness insights (Training Score, Recovery Score, FTP tracking), and a "Ride Later" playlist for planned workouts.

+As of December 2025, ROUVY claimed routes in 71 countries globally.

 History

 The idea for the app was developed by Czech brothers Petr and Jiří Samek.

 In 2020, ROUVY became the virtual partner of La Vuelta and launched La Vuelta Virtual, an annual online event.

-In August 2021, the company VirtualTraining behind the Rouvy brand was bought by the investment group Pale Fire Capital.
+In August 2021, the company VirtualTraining behind the ROUVY brand was bought by the investment group Pale Fire Capital.

 ROUVY is also a virtual partner of triathlon organizations P.T.O. and Challenge Roth.

 In 2024, the company launched its Route Creator for Windows and Apple Mac devices which allows users to upload user-generated GPS-enabled footage of routes.
-The app then processes the footage to create a rideable course, using real-life video footage where available, allowing riders to explore new routes and places virtually.
+The app then processes the footage to create a rideable course, using real-life video footage where available, allowing riders to explore new routes and places virtually, either privately or publicly.